 - 1 package yeast

 - Prune whip or lekvar (usually a prune or apricot butter)

-2. Mix dry ingredients in a large bowl.
+- Mix dry ingredients in a large mixing bowl.
 Add butter and shortening and cut in like pie crust.

-7. Place on cookie sheet lined with parchment paper and bake 17 minutes at 350 degrees until nicely brown.
+- Place on baking sheet lined with parchment paper and bake 17 minutes at 350 degrees until nicely brown.
 Remove from oven and dust tops with powdered sugar.